-2. Back-screens are useful in correcting rotation errors... if a player circle rotates incorrectly to wrong side, he/she can correct his error by just back-screening then popping out.
+2. Back-screens are useful in correcting rotation errors.
+If a player circle rotates incorrectly to wrong side, he/she can correct his error by back-screening and then popping out.

 3. You can also back-screen for the ball (ball-screen) and pick and roll.